Vishwanath (1996 film)

-Vishwanath is a 1996 Tamil-language thriller film directed by K. Goutham.
+Vishwanath is a 1996 Indian Tamil-language action thriller film directed by K. Goutham in his debut.
 The film stars Saravanan, Mohini and Swathi, with Radha Ravi, Prakash Raj, Manivannan, Senthil and Sindhu playing supporting roles.
-It was released on 16 August 1996.
+It was released on 23 August 1996.

 Plot

 The film starts with the convict Vishwanath escaping from jail.
-Vishwanath is searched by the whole state, his photo is on the front pages of every newspaper.
-One day, Swathi sees him near her house, fear of him, she runs away.
+Vishwanath is searched for by the whole state, and his photo is on the front pages of every newspaper.
+One day, Swathi sees him near her house, and in fear of him, she runs away.
 Swathi lives with her sister Sindhu in a bungalow.
 One day, her sister falls unconscious and Vishwanath checks her like a doctor.
 Vishwanath then tells Sindhu about his tragic past.

 In the past, Vishwanath was a doctor working in a clinic owned by Michael, a greedy hospital owner.
-They both clashed, there was a difference of opinion between them : Michael gave more importance for money, whereas Vishwanath gave more importance for human life.
+They clashed due to a difference of opinion between them : Michael gave more importance to money, whereas Vishwanath gave more importance to human life.
 Vishwanath resigned from his work and got an offer from a better hospital.
-Thereafter, Michael's hospital was in bankrupt while Vishwanath's hospital was gaining in popularity.
-Under debts, Michael decided to treat illegally terrorists in his clinic and got a huge amount of money to treat them.
+Thereafter, Michael's hospital went bankrupt while Vishwanath's hospital was gaining popularity.
+Under debts, Michael decided to treat illegal terrorists in his clinic and got a huge amount of money to treat them.
 With the help of the terrorists, Michael hid weapons in Vishwanath's hospital, thereafter Vishwanath was arrested for 'illegal possession of weapons' in his hospital.
 Michael even killed the innocent doctor Jenifer to hide the truth behind his illegal activities.

 The police officer Rajkumar is charged to catch the convict Vishwanath.
 In the meantime, Swathi falls in love with Vishwanath.
 What transpires next forms the rest of the story.